Close

 More in this Section...

-The 2025 Stewardship Program Grant Guide details the grant streams offered for 2025, as well as eligibility criteria and details on how to apply.
-The fall application intake opens July 2nd 2025.
+The Stewardship Program Program Guide details the grant streams offered, as well as eligibility criteria and details on how to apply for grant funding.
 Eligible applicants including private landowners and community groups, can apply for grant funding for tree planting projects and forest management plans, on this webpage.

 Tree planting links existing natural habitats, supports native species migrations, protects agricultural lands, and provides ecosystem services to rural communities.
 Tree planting initiatives can help adapt to changes in weather patterns and climactic shifts by sequestering carbon, and adding to the resiliency of our landscape to extreme weather events.